 7075 Aluminum VS Steel:Which is Better

-Aluminum alloy AA 7075 and steels belong to entirely different classes of materials.
-Their superiority depends upon their application.
+In fact, 7075 is not always stronger than all steels, but it offers a higher strength-to-weight ratio, which makes it a better option for lightweight applications.
 AA 7075 is the strongest alloy among 7xxx series and have very high strength to weight ratio.
-This property makes it a special alloy for multiple applications and raise the question of compression with steels.
+This property makes it a special alloy for multiple applications such as aerospace, automotive industries and raise the question of compression with steels.
 Steels, on the other hand, have various sub-classes i.e. plain carbon steels, low alloy steels, stainless steels, tool steels and ultra-high strength steels which are designed for particular applications.

 AA 7075 Alloy